MercuryWorkshop/sh1mmer/README.md

 Now we can start building.
 Type out all of these commands in the terminal.
 You need to be on linux/wsl2 and have the following packages installed: cgpt, git, wget.
 Note that WSL doesn't work for some people, and if you have trouble building it it's recommended to just use a VM or the [web builder](https://sh1mmer.me/builder.html)
+**WEB BUILDER DOES NOT INCLUDE PAYLOADS!!
+YOU MUST BUILD IT MANUALLY FROM SOURCE FOR PAYLOADS**

 ```
 git clone https://github.com/CoolElectronics/sh1mmer